PMAs offer freedom

 What is a PMA?

 A Private Membership Association (“PMA”) is men and woman collectively asserting and standing upon their rights to determine what devices, products, procedures, advice, or services will be most beneficial for them.
 Members have freedom to go about their business without being censored through regulation or restriction upon these rights.
-As long as you are not doing harm or malice towards others, “anything goes” in a PMA.

 A PMA is like a private family (PMA creator = the head of the family; PMA members = family members).
 Just like in a close family, what is communicated or happens inside a family’s private home, among only family members are private matters generally immune from and not subject to censorship/control by any administrative agency of any government.